defenseunicorns/uds-package-postgres-operator/docs/configuration.md

 - `postgresql.numberOfInstances`: The number of cluster Pods to run in the cluster (i.e. `2`)
 - `postgresql.users`: The users to create for the database in the form `{namespace}.{username}` (i.e. `gitlab.gitlab: []`)
 - `postgresql.databases`: The database names to create and the users they map to (i.e. `gitlabdb: gitlab.gitlab`)
+- `postgresql.extensions`: A map of database names to lists of extensions to enable for that database (i.e. `mydb: ["postgis", "hstore"]`)
 - `postgresql.version`: The version of Postgres to run (i.e. `14`)
 - `postgresql.ingress`: A list of ingress entries to create for this cluster (follows the [custom networking definition](https://github.com/defenseunicorns/uds-software-factory/blob/main/docs/networking.md) except for `direction` which is always `Ingress` and `selector` which is always `cluster-name: pg-cluster`)
 - `postgresql.resources`: A Kubernetes Pod resource specification to define requests and limits